smartcontractkit/ccip/.changeset/sour-owls-brush.md

 "ccip": patch
 ---

-Temporarily remove PriceReportingDisabled flag in plugin
+#removed PriceReportingDisabled flag use in plugin